Mehloul-Mohamed/ally/README.md

 <p align="center">Helper utility to make playing CTFs a little less messy.</p>

+> [!Important]
+> While the tool is somewhat functional currently, it is far from complete and the codebase is in need of a refactor.

 ## Usage
 Current functionality mainly consists of three options:
 #### start: